The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 WHERE employees.department_id = departments.department_id;

-There are four Join Filter hints, the first two of which are used to control regular join filters, and the last two of which are used to control partial join filters:
+There are four Join Filter hints.
+The first two are used to control the normal Join Filter, and the last two are used to control the partial Join Filter:

-Note that these four hints take effect only in parallel execution environments and have no significant effect in non-parallel environments.
+Note that these four hints take effect only in parallel execution environments.
+They have no significant effect in non-parallel environments.

-The syntax and parameters of these hints are described as follows:
+The syntax and parameter explanations are as follows:

 Syntax